crfgxr/travel-compliance-agent/README.md

 # ✈️ Travel Compliance Agent

-An AI-powered automation solution for auditing travel booking compliance using LangChain agents and Streamlit.
+An AI-powered automation solution for auditing travel booking compliance using OpenAI's Responses API and Streamlit.

 ## 🎯 Project Overview